getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 ## Setting Rearm Seconds for an Alert

 To send notifications more frequently, set the **Rearm seconds** to any nonzero value.
-This tells Redash to treat the next query execution after the chosen number of seconds as though the status has changed and therefore send a notification.
+This tells Redash to treat a `TRIGGERED` status after the chosen number of seconds as though the status has changed and therefore send a notification.

-For example, if the Alert above were configured with **Rearm seconds** equal to `1` a notification would be sent every day.
-Normally, Redash would see the `OK` status on Monday but would not send a notification because the value the previous day was also `OK`.
-But with _Rearm seconds_ elected, Redash will treat _any status_ as though it were different from the previous execution and send a notification anyway.
+For example, if the above Alert were configured with **Rearm seconds** equal to `1` a notification would be sent every day that the status was `TRIGGERED` (Wednesday - Saturday) and one on Sunday when the status changed back to `OK`.

 {% callout info %}

 Alert notifications are directly tied to the query executions.
-If a query is scheduled to execute one per week, and is not executed manually by a Redash user, then you will receive one notification per week at most, regardless of the configured _Rearm seconds_.
-You
+If a query is scheduled to execute once per week, and is not executed manually by a Redash user, then you will receive one notification per week at most, regardless of the configured _Rearm seconds_.

 {% endcallout %}